Research and Teaching Areas

 In intellectual property law matters, Professor Hansen has been a lead counsel, consultant and expert witness in the U.S., UK, German and Polish courts.
 He has also represented clients in matters before DG Competition of the European Commission.

-Managing Intellectual Property Magazine named Prof. Hansen one of the 50 most influential people in IP in the world three times.
+Managing Intellectual Property Magazine named Prof. Hansen one of the 50 most influential people in IP in the world multiple times.
 The Court of Appeals for the Federal Circuit per Chief Judge Michel gave him an award for “his contribution to the legal community’s understanding of international intellectual property law.”

 - Law Clerk, Hon.
 Inzer B. Wyatt, U.S. District Judge, SDNY;